Homemade Cherry Pie Filling

 - *If using sweet cherries, add 1 tablespoon lemon juice.

-- In addition to pie, use your filling in mini cherry pie for two, cherry cobbler bars, and cherry crumble pie.
+- In addition to pie, use your filling in mini cherry pie, cherry cobbler bars, and cherry crumble pie.

 - Liked this recipe?
-Check out my peach pie filling, blueberry pie filling, and apple pie filling.
+Check out my peach pie filling, blueberry pie filling, strawberry pie filling, and apple pie filling.

 Recommended Products